-Companies filing with the SFDA must be familiar with the eCTD requirements (Modules 1–5) and the baseline submission process.
-This article briefly examines what SFDA wants and describes how baseline submissions become crucial in managing a dossier’s lifecycle.
+Companies that submit their filing applications must be familiar with the eCTD requirements (Modules 1–5) and the baseline submission process.
+This article briefly examines SFDA requirements and describes how baseline submissions become crucial in managing a dossier’s lifecycle.

 Key Takeaways